Google Ads AI agent that catches wasted spend the same day

 Budget pacing and reallocation insights

-Budget management is where a Google Ads AI tool can protect performance fast.
-The teammate tracks pacing at campaign level and identifies where spend is over-delivering low-intent clicks or underfunding high-intent demand.
-That insight helps teams reallocate budget before the month is lost.
+The agent tracks pacing at campaign level and identifies where spend is over-delivering low-intent clicks or underfunding high-intent demand.
+That insight helps teams reallocate before the month is lost.

 - Forecast month-end pacing based on current spend velocity.